These 11 Republicans bucked party lines, voting to toss Representative Marjorie Taylor Greene from her committees - The Boston Globe

 Advertisement

-The House resolution punishing Greene, which was brought forward by Democrats Wednesday, was barely over a page.
+The House resolution punishing Greene, which was brought forward by Democrats Wednesday, was barely over a page long.
 It said House rules require lawmakers’ behavior to “reflect credibly” on the chamber and said Greene should be removed “in light of conduct she has exhibited.”

 Material from the Associated Press was used in this report.